 How to get to Jacó from Uvita?

 Traveling by car, you will need around 3 hours to reach Jacó.
 But don’t worry if you don’t have your own car.
-You can take the Tracopa bus, that transfers several times per day between Uvita and Jacó.
+You can take the Tracopa bus, which transfers several times per day between Uvita and Jacó.
 Just make sure to tell the driver to drop you off in Jacó.
 The bus ticket cost around 13$.

 Where to stay in Jacó?